Quality Improvement in Hospice Care

 Advance care planning needs should be identified, and arrangements made to accommodate patients’ wishes.
 Advance care planning includes preparing living wills, code status, treatment withdrawal, and assignment of medical decision-makers, among others.

-Hospice nurses should frequently update patients’ preferences (as these may change overtime) and arrange legal and ethical consultation if needed.
-Patients and families should be educated on financial costs and burdens associated with care.
+Hospice nurses should frequently update patients’ preferences (as these may change over time) and arrange legal and ethical consultation if needed.
+Patients and families should also be educated on the financial costs and burdens associated with care.

-Case Study Reflection: The team is still trying to come to a consensus on a formal goal for the new QI project.
+The team is still trying to reach a consensus on a formal goal for the new QI project.
 Other team members begin to give their opinions on the question: “What are we accomplishing here?”
 One CM says, “We need to find out why the 40% are not documenting.”
-Another CM says, “I agree, this is obviously not an individual nurse case manager problem.
+Another CM says, “I agree, this is not an individual nurse case manager problem.
 There’s something wrong behind the scenes.”
-If you had this same thought, can you give the team some ideas for how to uncover the reasons for the lack of documentation?
+If you had this same thought, could you give the team some ideas to uncover the reasons for the lack of documentation?

 Barriers to Quality Hospice Care